akimwong/akimwong/analytics/Define/Readme.md

-## Asking...
+## Define the problem by asking...
-1. Why 5 times
+1. Why?
+(5 times) or
-2. Who, what, where, why, how
+2. Who?, What?, Where?, Why?, How? or
-3. Looking at cause -> effect
+3. Looking at Cause -> Effect